dribnet/purvs/README.md

 Final
 Overall, I am very happy with how my code has turned out.
 I am happy with how the colour I have used for my alapbhet have turned out, it took me awhile to figure out which coours I wanted but in the end I got there.
 My favourtie Letters are A and H, and my favoirite number is eight.
-What I like is how well they eorked together.
+What I like is how well they worked together.